Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ![alt text](/README-files/screenshots/font-mukta.png)

 All hero/banner images were taken from pexels using various search criteria.
-For the home page image I wanted a picture to show off Pablo's plumbing.
+For the home page image I wanted a picture to show off Paolo's plumbing.
 ![alt text](/assets/images/index-hero.avif)
 For the contact page I wanted a picture that conveys the purpose of said page so found a n image of a laptop with an iphone in hand.
 ![alt text](/assets/images/contact-hero.avif)
-For the testimonials page I thought an image of a could-be-Pablo would go well so users can attribute the positive reviews shown with Paolo's smiley face.
+For the testimonials page I thought an image of a could-be-Paolo would go well so users can attribute the positive reviews shown with Paolo's smiley face.
 ![alt text](/assets/images/teste-hero.avif)
 The final imagery to mention is that of the logo; created using DALL.E 2 - an image generating AI i signed up to use.
 The logo is the letter 'P' for Paolo with a dripping tap to reinforce the fact that he is a plumber.
 It was created by using the descriptive text of 'The letter P with a tap, digital art'. after putting it into a circle using CSS I think it looks very professional.
 ![alt text](/assets/images/paolo-logo.png)